ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ## Features

-- **Easy Configuration**: Initialize your Appwrite project configurations and setup directly from the command line.
+- **Easy Configuration**: Initialize your Appwrite project configurations interactively directly from the command line.
 - **Database Migrations**: Control the migration process with options to target production, staging, or development environments.
 - **Schema Generation**: Generate and manage TypeScript schemas directly from your Appwrite database schemas.
 - **Data Import**: Facilitate the import of data into your Appwrite databases with comprehensive command-line support.